- Nutella is a popular chocolate-and-hazelnut spread by Fererro.

 The chocolate and nut-filled spread does not contain gluten grains.
-People with gluten allergy and celiac disease can usually have Nutella without noticing allergic reactions, barry a few cases.
+People with gluten allergy and celiac disease can usually have Nutella without noticing allergic reactions.

-There are very few people who do not like chocolate, and most of them are socially boycotted.
+There are very few people who do not like chocolate, and none of them are friends of mine.

 Chocolate usually makes a heavenly combination of flavors when paired with nuts.
 That’s why Nutella is popular.